maxpumperla/ScalphaGoZero/README.md

 ## Getting started

-Here's how run after cloning:
+To run after cloning, do

 ```bash
 cd ScalphaGoZero